bgoonz/gists-revamp/by-extension/markdown/articles-compilation-medium-wordpress.md

 - **\===** (equal to)
 - **!==** (not equal to)

-> _Fun Fact: “a” < “b” is considered valid JS Code because string comparisons are compared lexicographically (meaning dictionary order), so “a” is less than “b” because it appears earlier!_
+> _Fun Fact: “a " < “b " is considered valid JS Code because string comparisons are compared lexicographically (meaning dictionary order), so “a " is less than “b " because it appears earlier!_

 > _If there is ever a standstill comparison of two string lexicographically (i.e. app vs apple) the comparison will deem the shorter string lesser._